aleemj/WGS-alignment-variant-calling/README.md

 ##########Latest update##########

+16 Dec 2024: All code have been edited for joint variant calling implementation with multi-threading.

 ##########UPDATE notes for Adrian##########

 *multithreading implemented for all steps, BWA, bcftools and samtools (not sure if worth it yet)